Rajma Masala, Spiced Red Bean Gravy, is a famous meal across Northern India.

-For making perfect and evenly cooked rajma, soak it for 6-8 hours and pressure cook it for 4-7 minutes.
-The cooking time depends on upon the quantity and pressure cooker.
-So decide accordingly.
+To make perfect and evenly cooked rajma, soak it for 6-8 hours and pressure cook it for 4-7 minutes.
+The cooking time depends on the quantity and pressure cooker.
+So, decide accordingly.

 How to Make Rajma Masala:

-2. Heat pan over medium to high flame, add a teaspoon of oil along with a teaspoon of shahi jeera.
-Wait for a minute until shahi jeera makes the little crackling sound.
+2. Heat pan over medium to high flame; add a teaspoon of oil and a teaspoon of shahi jeera.
+Wait for a minute until Shahi Jeera makes the little crackling sound.